Iran says at least 103 were killed in blasts at a ceremony honoring slain general

-DUBAI, United Arab Emirates (AP) — Two bombs exploded minutes apart Wednesday at a commemoration for a prominent Iranian general slain in a U.S. drone strike in 2020, officials in Iran said, killing at least 103 people as the Middle East remains on edge over Israel's war on Hamas in the Gaza Strip.
+DUBAI, United Arab Emirates (AP) — Two bombs exploded and killed at least 103 people Wednesday at a commemoration for a prominent Iranian general slain by the U.S. in a 2020 drone strike, Iranian officials said, as the Middle East remains on edge over Israel's war on Hamas in the Gaza Strip.

+No one immediately claimed responsibility for what appeared to be the deadliest militant attack to target Iran since its 1979 Islamic Revolution.
+Iran's leaders vowed to punish those responsible for the blasts, which wounded at least 211 people.

 The gathering marked the fourth anniversary of the killing of Gen. Qassem Soleimani, the head of the Revolutionary Guard’s elite Quds Force, in a U.S. drone strike in Iraq.
 The explosions occurred near his grave site as long lines of people gathered for the event.

-Images and video shared on social media appeared to correspond with officials' accounts, which said the first blast happened about 700 meters (765 yards) from Soleimani's grave in the Kerman Martyrs Cemetery near a parking lot.
-The crowd then rushed west along Shohada, or Martyrs, Street, where the second blast struck about 1 kilometer (0.62 miles) from the grave.
+Images and video shared on social media appeared to correspond with the accounts of officials, who said the first blast happened about 700 meters (765 yards) from Soleimani's grave in the Kerman Martyrs Cemetery near a parking lot.
+The crowd then rushed west along Shohada Street, where the second blast struck about 1 kilometer (0.62 miles) from the grave.

 A delayed second explosion is often used by militants to inflict more casualties by targeting emergency personnel responding to an attack.

-Iranian state TV and state-run IRNA news agency quoted emergency officials for the casualty figures, which rose rapidly in the hours after the explosions.
-Authorities declared Thursday would be a national day of mourning.
+Iranian state TV and state-run IRNA news agency quoted emergency officials for the casualty figures.
+Authorities said Thursday would be a national day of mourning.

+Iran's Supreme Leader Ayatollah Ali Khamenei said the attackers will face “a harsh response,” though he didn't name any possible suspect.
+Iranian President Ebrahim Raisi added: "Undoubtedly, the perpetrators and leaders of this cowardly act will soon be identified and punished.”

 Iran has multiple foes who could be behind the assault, including exile groups, militant organizations and state actors.